accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

 - WCAG 2.1 [3.3.2 Labels or instructions (A)](https://www.w3.org/TR/WCAG21/#labels-or-instructions):
     - [PDF10](https://www.w3.org/WAI/WCAG21/Techniques/pdf/PDF10.html).
 - EN 301 549 V3.2.1 (2021-03): 10.1.4.1 Use of color, 10.3.3.1 Error identification, 10.3.3.2 Labels or instructions.
 - PDF/UA-2: 8.10.2.2 Labels, 8.10.2.3 Contents entry.

 #### [Criteria 10.6](#crit-10-6) [A] Do the data type and/or format instructions meet these conditions? {id="crit-10-6"}
 - **[Test 10.6.1](#test-10-6-1)** Do the instructions and indications of the mandatory data type and/or format meet these conditions? {id="test-10-6-1"}
     - The data type and/or format is visible.
-    - The data type and/or format is indicated prior to validation of the form.
+    - The data type and/or format is indicated prior to form validation.
     - The data type and/or format is accessible to assistive technologies.

 ##### Evaluation methodology {class="disclosure methodo"}